 The architecture of a web app is made of different application components that enable it to work efficiently.
 But what are its components?
 Let's find out:

 Web application architecture is an excellent web development solution for businesses that want to create an impeccable user experience using unique programming languages.

 Below mentioned are X components of web application architecture:

-These components include statistical data, desktop notification elements, activity logs, dashboards, and account settings.
+The user interface app components include statistical data, desktop notification elements, activity logs, dashboards, and account settings.
 They are responsible for creating the visuals of a web page and lay the foundation for user experience.

 Structural components determine a web app's functionality that allows users to control, maintain, and interact with databases.
-The architecture comprises three sections:
+The multi-tier architecture comprises three sections: